OS2iot/OS2iot-docs/source/software-architecture/software-architecture.rst

 Device security
 ~~~~~~~~~~~~~~~

+Generic IoT devices
+^^^^^^^

+Generic IoT devices must provide a unique API key with every request to OS2iot.
+This provides both security and identification of the device sending data.
+Since the connection uses TLS, the API key is encrypted in the transmission.

 LoRaWAN
 ^^^^^^^

-Data fra LoRaWAN devices are end-to-end encrypted and protected against
+Data from LoRaWAN devices are end-to-end encrypted and protected against
 replay attacks
 (https://lora-alliance.org/sites/default/files/2019-05/lorawan_security_whitepaper.pdf).
 There is a theoretical possibility of packet forging and DoS attacks
 (https://backend.orbit.dtu.dk/ws/portalfiles/portal/200458018/PID5885861.pdf,
 https://ieeexplore.ieee.org/document/8766430/).

-Once device data is received by Chirpstack it is sent to OS2iot using
+Once device data is received by Chirpstack it is sent to OS2iot using an internal
-MQTT and TLS.
+MQTT broker and TLS.

 NB-IoT
 ^^^^^^

-Security for NB-IoT is enforced by Telia as the network operator or by
-the IoT-device administrators.
-Data sent to OS2iot from the devices are
-encrypted using TLS.
+Data from NB-IoT devices is received in the same manner as from generic IoT devices as described earlier and so uses the same security mechanisms.

 Sigfox
 ^^^^^^